ravesheep/ProtonVPN-windows/README.md

 # A fork of Proton VPN Windows app

 This fork adds:
-- Supports SSL WebUi for qBittorrent, http is not supported.
+- Supports SSL WebUi for qBittorrent, http and https are both supoorted, it will try both connections.

 ## License
 Original ProtonVPN app and code: